 Tip: If you’re looking for a real estate agent, always gauge how the much the agent has the client’s best interest at heart.
 Ask the questions “can I work with this person?” and “would they perform the same level of due diligence and negotiate as fiercely as if this was their home being bought or sold?”
 Oftentimes, what separates great agents from ordinary ones is their ability to empathize with their clients.

 Selling or buying a home doesn’t have to be a stressful journey.
 With the help of an outstanding real estate agent, buyers and sellers can secure a valuable deal in the most seamless way possible within a reasonable timeframe.
-Clients evaluate agents not just based on the services they offer, but also their skill level, expertise, and character.
-Ultimately, the best real estate agents are those who understand their client’s goals and expectations.
+Clients evaluate real estate agent not just based on the service offer but also the skill level, expertise, and character as good qualities.
+Ultimately, the best real estate agents understand their client’s goals and expectations.

 To recap, here are the 8 most important qualities of a real estate agent: